Honoré Gabriel Riqueti, comte de Mirabeau: Before the French Revolution

 The Considérations was one of several works that Mirabeau wrote in the year 1785, and it is a good specimen of his method.
-He had read a pamphlet published in America attacking the order, founded in 1783 as a bond of association between officers who had fought in the American Revolutionary War against Britain.
+He had read a pamphlet published in America attacking the order, founded in 1783 as a bond of association between officers who had served in the Continental Army.
 The arguments struck him as true and valuable, so he rearranged them in his own fashion, and rewrote them in his own oratorical style.
 He supplemented the work with materials provided personally by Benjamin Franklin, who shared Mirabeau's opinions on the topic, but was not in a position to criticize the "noble order" espoused by the Society of the Cincinnati directly, because he was serving as the United States Minister to France at the time.

 Several other pamphlets Mirabeau wrote in 1785 attacked financial speculation.
 Among those, De La Caisse d'Escompte was prescient in that it correctly predicted the risky nature and ultimate demise of the French "Discount Bank."
-This book, which condemned the fiscal politics of the state as going against the interest of the public, was among the influential literature critical of the French government in the years leading up to the French Revolution.
+This book, which condemned the fiscal politics of the state, including the Caisse d'Escompte, as going against the interest of the public, was among the influential literature critical of the French government in the years leading up to the French Revolution.

 He soon found that such work did not pay enough to keep his retinue, and so he sought employment from the French foreign office, either as a writer or a diplomat.
 He first sent Mme de Nehra to Paris to make peace with the authorities, and then returned himself with hopes of getting a job through an old literary collaborateur of his, Durival, who was at this time director of finance at the department of foreign affairs.
 One of this official's functions was to subsidize political pamphleteers, and Mirabeau hoped to be so employed.
 However, he ruined his chances with a series of writings on financial questions.

 On his return to Paris he had become acquainted with Étienne Clavière, the Genevese exile, and a banker named Panchaud.
 From them he learnt about the abuse of stock-jobbing, and seizing their ideas he began to regard stock-jobbing, or agiotage (known in English as "arbitrage"), as the source of all evil, and to attack in his usual vehement style the Banque de St-Charles and the Compagnie des Eaux.
 This pamphlet brought him into controversy with Pierre Beaumarchais, who certainly did not get the best of it, but it lost him any chance of employment with the government.